SabastianMoselle/Portfolio/README.md

 using derived tables and subqueries, string handling functions.
 Additionally, an understanding of using different query variations to get the same result!

-Am currently learning PARTITION BY, Window Functions and Window Frames.
+I am currently learning PARTITION BY, Window Functions and Window Frames.